 This page is a summary guide to some of the most common Data Protection questions raised by UCC staff.
 For more detailed advice, please refer to the Information Compliance webpages (see www.ucc.ie/en/gdpr and www.ucc.ie/en/ocla/comp/data/

 GDPR stands for General Data Protection Regulation.
-It is a new regulation which comes into force across the EU on 25th May 2018.
-It will replace the current EU data protection laws and be supplemented by Irish Data Protection Acts, 1988 and 2018.
+It came into force across the European Union on the 25th May 2018.
+It replaced the previous Data Protection Acts 1988 and 2013 and is supplemented by the Irish Data Protection Acts, 1988-2018.

-While many of the main concepts and principles of GDPR are similar to those in our current Data Protection Acts, GDPR introduces new elements and significant enhancements which UCC is required to accommodate.
-See UCC’s GDPR website for further details: https://www.ucc.ie/en/gdpr
+While many of the main concepts and principles of GDPR are similar to those in the previous legislation, the GDPR introduces new elements and significant enhancements which UCC is required to accommodate.
+See UCC's GDPR website for further details: https://www.ucc.ie/en/gdpr

 Details of the key changes are on UCC’s GDPR website: https://www.ucc.ie/en/gdpr/keygdprchanges/